RosettaCommons/demos/tutorials/Optimizing_Sidechains_The_Packer/Optimizing_Sidechains_The_Packer.md

 > **Each run of the packer can by controlled with one or more TaskOperations.**

 TaskOperations can be passed to the packer in one of several ways, and different TaskOperations modify packer behaviour in different ways.
 We've already seen some examples: a user can control packer behaviour with a resfile specified with the "-resfile" option on the commandline, which implicitly invokes the ReadResfile TaskOperation.
 Resfiles can control amino acid identity, presence of extra rotamers, and other packer behaviours on a residue-by-residue basis, specified by residue index.
-For more information about resfiles and their full features, see the [[ReadResfile TaskOperation documentation|https://www.rosettacommons.org/docs/latest/scripting_documentation/RosettaScripts/TaskOperations/taskoperations_pages/ReadResfileOperation]] and the documentation for the [[resfile syntax|https://www.rosettacommons.org/docs/latest/rosetta_basics/file_types/resfiles]].
+For more information about resfiles and their full features, see the [ReadResfile TaskOperation documentation](https://www.rosettacommons.org/docs/latest/scripting_documentation/RosettaScripts/TaskOperations/taskoperations_pages/ReadResfileOperation) and the documentation for the [resfile syntax](https://www.rosettacommons.org/docs/latest/rosetta_basics/file_types/resfiles).
 The extra residue options ("-ex1", "-ex2", etc.) also invoke TaskOperations that modify the number of rotamers per amino acid type per position.

 One important property of TaskOperations is **commutativity**: